 WASHINGTON (CN) – Whether advocating for workplace safety, public health or consumer protection, three big players in the field of federal rulemaking brought a court action in reaction to a executive order by President Donald Trump.

 The Feb.
-8 led by Public Citizen comes just over a week after Trump made it illegal for any government agency to issue a new regulation without repealing two existing regulations.
+8 complaint led by Public Citizen comes just over a week after Trump made it illegal for any government agency to issue a new regulation without repealing two existing regulations.
 Trump’s Jan.
 30 executive order also caps the cost of new regulations at zero.

 Joined by the National Resources Defense Council and the union Communications Workers of America, Public Citizen says Trump’s executive order violates the Administrative Procedure Act, the separation of powers and the take-care clause of the U.S. Constitution.